Hodge theory of Kloosterman connections: Computation of the Hodge filtration

-We consider the middle extensions $\cD_{\PP^1}$-modules $j_\bea\Sym^k\Kl_2$ and $j_\bea\Sym^k\wt\Kl_2$ with respect to the inclusion $j\colon \Gm\hto\PP^1$, which according to Corollary \ref{cor:vanishingSymKln} compute the middle extension de Rham cohomology.
-Recall from \loccit that it is concentrated in degree one.
+We consider the intermediate extension $\cD_{\PP^1}$-modules $j_\bea\Sym^k\Kl_2$ and $j_\bea\Sym^k\wt\Kl_2$ with respect to the inclusion $j\colon \Gm\hto\PP^1$, which according to Corollary~\ref{cor:vanishingSymKln} compute the middle de Rham cohomology.
+Recall from \loccit that it is also concentrated in degree one.